room2352/pipenv-dockerfile/README.md

 ## How to use.

 1. Place `packages.in` in docker context directory.

-List additional packages you want here.
+And list additional packages you want here.

     ```
     build-base